lowRISC/lowrisc-site/content/docs/frequently-asked-questions.md

 ### Why are you releasing a version of Rocket that does not have the security enhancements available in the previous releases ?

 The version of Rocket used as the basis of the previous releases was too old to backport any improvements, in particular it lacked the compressed instruction set (C extension), deemed essential by Debian, Fedora and OpenSuse O/S developers.
 Also it lacked run/step debug support, making software development tedious and error prone.
 Internally it only supported TileLink-1.
+It would be entirely possible to support a larger ecosystem with buildroot.
+But this would require older versions of compilers with different control and status register numbers and is outside the scope of this tutorial.

 ### Is it easy to upgrade the Rocket version in this new release ?

 In principle yes.
 Rocket does not have a stable release schedule so some intelligent browsing of the commit logs is necessary to find a good point to branch off.
 Learning the lesson from previous experience, a minimum of changes have been made to the Chisel code, and only in areas which are not changing rapidly.
+The patches to the debug system are in an area that does not change frequently.

 ### Why is it necessary to change Rocket at all ?